melinteflxrin/Database-Management-System-OOP/README.md

 The application handles basic SQL commands, enables faster lookups using indexes, manages files for data import, stores table structures to maintain the database state, and more.<br/>

 ## Commands
-There are 20 avaliable commands, including a help menu and a sytanx menu that provide descriptions and syntax details for all commands.<br/>
+There are 20 available commands, including a help menu and a syntax menu that provide descriptions and syntax details for all commands.<br/>
 They allow the user to create and manage tables, insert and update data, create indexes for faster lookups, retrieve data with select commands, and more.<br/>
 ```
   Basic Operations: